Goto main content

 Map of Humanity & Inclusion's interventions in Guinea Bissau

 Guinea-Bissau is one of the poorest countries in the world.
-Affected by chronic instability, the country faces many challenges.
+Marked by chronic instability, it is faced with many challenges.

 Guinea-Bissau is a West African country on the shores of the Atlantic Ocean, bordered to the north by Senegal, and to the east and south by the Republic of Guinea.
 Guinea-Bissau has a surface area of 36,120 sq.km, of which 28,000 sq.km is land and 8,120 sq.km is sea.
 The main cities are Bissau (the capital), Cacheu, Bafata and Gabu.